-In view of these substantive differences, the assertion that Congress must aggregate the 23 or 24 current Article V applications essentially proclaims for Congress the power to mix and match applications that neither activate on the same terms nor seek the same convention agenda.
+In view of these substantive differences, the assertion that Congress must aggregate the 23 or 27 current Article V applications essentially proclaims for Congress the power to mix and match applications that neither activate on the same terms nor seek the same convention agenda.
 Uhler appears to be arguing that the aggregation of applications would be based on Congress's sole and discretionary judgment that they are "close enough."
 But ascribing such discretion to Congress is contrary to the text of Article V, which references "Application" in the singular, implying that two-thirds of the state legislatures would be advancing and concurring in the same application.
 It is also contrary to the text and context of Article V that indicates Congress "shall call" the convention.

 In view of such mandatory language, Hamilton observed in Federalist No. 85 that "whenever nine States concur" in an application, Congress's role in calling a convention would be "peremptory" because "[n]othing in this particular is left to the discretion of that body."
 Thus, according to Hamilton, Congress's mandatory duty to call a convention would be triggered upon receiving an application that had received the concurrence of two-thirds of the states.
-It seems rather inconsistent with Congress's envisioned peremptory, nondiscretionary role to claim, as does Uhler, that its duty to call a convention nevertheless could be triggered by a grab-bag of different Article V applications, not one of which actually received the concurrence of two-thirds of the states.
-If anything, the ministerial nature of Congress's envisioned role in the Article V process would seem to preclude exercising the kind of discretion be needed to determine whether facially different applications were "close enough" to be aggregated.
-Thus, Congress might rightfully balk at aggregating different Article V applications.
+It seems rather inconsistent with Congress's envisioned peremptory, non-discretionary role to claim, as does Uhler, that its duty to call a convention nevertheless could be mutually exclusive Article V applications.